bt701607/Automatic-Generation-of-DFA-Minimization-Problems/README.md

 Dependencies:

 * python >=3.4
 * pdflatex, as provided by PGF/TikZ 2.0 or later (e.g. https://www.tug.org/texlive/)
+Only if you want to output DFAs as PDF using the -pdf option.
 * Graphviz (https://graphviz.org/download/)
 Must be added to the PATH environment variable.
 This should happen automatically on Linux and MacOS, whereas on Windows this has to be done manually.